HarryD95/odin-recipes/README.md

 Project recipes

-This project is to create a page of recipes
+This project is to create a website of recipes